mvlassis/pixeltetris/README.md

 - That's all!

 ## Features to add
+- Create sprites for all objects
+- Add a ghost block (the outline that shows the position of the piece if dropped)
 - Add a hold block
-- Create sprites for all objects
 - Add a simple menu
 - Add basic sound effects
 ## Third party tools
 - [SDL2 framework](https://www.libsdl.org/) to handle all the low-level stuff
 - [SDL_ttf 2.0](https://www.libsdl.org/projects/SDL_ttf/) for rendering fonts
 - The font I use is [Fira Sans](https://fonts.google.com/specimen/Fira+Sans)
-- [CMake scripts](https://github.com/tcbrindle/sdl2-cmake-scripts) to find SDL2 and SDL_ttf
+- [CMake scripts](https://github.com/tcbrindle/sdl2-cmake-scripts) to find SDL2, SDL_ttf, and SDL_image

 ## Acknowledgements
 [Lazy Foo's SDL tutorials](https://lazyfoo.net/tutorials/SDL/index.php) have been extremely helpful, look into them if you are interested in low-level game programming or just want a framework to handle basic graphics for your C/C++ programs.